 DHL Cargo Mobile Tracking, an app owned by leading logistics provider DHL, lets users track cargo.
 Along with tracking shipments in real time, the app also provides detailed shipping history for the past six months and a location finder that shows the nearest DHL Global Forwarding office and its contact details.

 Another important feature to include while logistics app development is geofencing.
 A geofence is basically a perimeter around a location on the map.
 In our case, this location may be a carrier’s destination.
-In order to mark it, you need to specify the latitude and longitude and add a radius to adjust the proximity to the location.
+In order to mark it, you need to specify the latitude and longitude in your logistic management software and add a radius to adjust the proximity to the location.

 Read also: How to Develop an Uber-like Trucking App